sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/24/2022 00:17 PT_
+_Updated 3/24/2022 17:49 PT_

-v7.13 has completed rollout on iOS and will complete rollout on Android on Thursday, 3/24.
+v7.13 has completed rollout on iOS and Android.
 The team is now working on QA for v7.13.1 and development for v7.14.

 ***